jeremyreeder/gridscout/docs/_posts/2020-06-03-which-bend-holds-best.md

 ### Experiment

 A "bend" is a knot for joining two ropes together.
-Thinking that it would be helpful to know which bends do this job best, I took eight pieces of my daughter's fishing line and did a little experiment.
+Thinking that it would be helpful to know which bends do this job best, I took several pieces of my daughter's fishing line and did a little experiment.

 In each piece I tied a different bend, which I greased before pulling it tight.